 Phase 3.
 Once both roundabouts are functioning, Rt.
 9 can be reduced to a continuous single lane closure between the roundabouts and the detour plan will be implemented.
 During the morning rush hour of 4:00 a.m. to 9:30 a.m.
 Monday thru Friday, Rt.
 9 shall have a single lane of traffic for eastbound traffic.
 After 9:30 a.m., Rt.
 9 can be closed to all thru traffic until 4:00 a.m. the following day, Monday thru Thursday.
 On Friday, the full closure of Rt.
 9 is allowed between 9:30 a.m. and 2:00 p.m.
 After 2:00 p.m. on Fridays, Rt.
 9 shall have a single lane of thru traffic for westbound traffic through the weekend.
 Traffic will be switched to a single lane eastbound on Sunday in the evening.

 In addition, the contract allows for a total sixty (60) days of a full road closure within Town boundaries with no through traffic after the initial roundabouts become operational and prior to substantial completion.
 The Hillsboro full road closure must be supported with a detour and fourteen (14) calendar days advance notice from the contractor.
 The full road closure restricts ALL traffic along Rt.
 9 in both directions within Town boundaries except for emergency vehicles and residents within the project limits.
 The sixty (60) calendar days can be used at the contractor’s discretion with the following conditions:

 - Five (5) calendar days minimum duration

 - Both roundabouts are single lane

-- There will be truck restrictions on the local detour during Phase 3
+- There will be truck restrictions on the Hillsboro detour during Phase 3

-- VDOT will implement lower speed restrictions along the local detour
+- VDOT will implement lower speed restrictions along the Hillsboro detour

 - The Town has established an incentive and dis-incentive pool to facilitate timely delivery of the project